The height gap of planar Brownian motion is $\frac{5}{\pi}$: Setup and preliminaries

 To recover the original time parametrisation, one simply needs to notice that the occupation measure of a Brownian path $\Pc$ is solely a function of its trace $\Kc = \Pc([0,T(\Pc)])$.
 Indeed, it is equal to the Minkowski content of $\Kc$ with gauge function $r \mapsto \frac1\pi r^2 |\log r|^2$.
 That is, for any open set $A \subset \C$,

 where $\Kc^r$ is the $r$-enlargement of $\Kc$, i.e. the set of points at distance at most $r$ to $\Kc$, and $|A \cap \Kc^r|$ denotes the Lebesgue measure of $A \cap \Kc^r$.
-A related and more difficult result by Taylor \cite{Taylor_1964} states that the occupation measure agrees with a constant multiple of the Hausdorff measure of the path in the gauge $x \mapsto x^2 \log \frac1x \log \log \log \frac1x$.
+The above convergence holds in $L^p$ for all $p \ge 1$.
+This result is folklore and can be proven by the method of moments.
+A related and more difficult result by Taylor \cite{Taylor_1964} states that the occupation measure agrees with a constant multiple of the Hausdorff measure of the path in the gauge $r \mapsto r^2 \log \frac1r \log \log \log \frac1r$.
 As a result, the occupation measure, and thus the parametrisation of the path, can be recovered only from the path modulo time reparametrisation.
 From now on, we will not mention time parametrisation any more and consider loops up to time reparametrisation, i.e. work with the space $\Lc$.

 We now state a version of Theorem \ref{T:intro} for $\Pc$ sampled according to $\loopm(\cdot \vert \gamma)$.
 It contains an additional property (\eqref{E:T_main_expectation} below) that is reminiscent of the conformal invariance of $\loopm$.